babylonhealth/ios-playbook/Cookbook/Proposals/ModelFixtures.md

 On top of that some tests create value type by directly calling the initializer.

-Those inconsistencies cause friction when trying to setup state in tests.
+These inconsistencies cause friction when trying to setup state in tests.
 It's hard to discover existing test helpers.
 Usage of unparametrized factory methods (e.g. `MockAddressDTO.make()`) makes it hard to understand on what data the test depends.

 ## Proposed solution